 - Gives creative time during at-home schooling

-- Gives grown ups a break in any regular at-home schooling schedule
+- It gives grown-ups a break from any regular at-home schooling schedule

 - Works with a large range of ages and stages